metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 - [Microsoft Defender for Office][defender office]

 As already said good news is that you need none of these expensive software, in this repository in\
-`Scripts\Security` directory you'll find following scripts which automate these things as follows:
+`Scripts\Security` directory you'll find the following scripts which automate these things as follows:

 1. `Deploy-ASR` is used to deploy attack surface reduction rules on your system
 2. `Set-ATP` is programatic way to configure Windows defender and enforce restrictive settings